Tw1ddle/MarkovNameGenerator/README.md

 * Configurable training dataset, order and prior model parameter options.
 * Filter results by length, start, end and content.
 * Sort results by Damarau-Levenshtein distance to your preferred result.
-* Visualization of the training dataset and generated names in a trie.

 ## Usage ##